LQR471814/LQR471814/README.md

 **misc. tools**

+- [calstats](https://github.com/LQR471814/calstats) - visualize the time you spend doing things from your calendar.
 - [thunderbird-vim](https://github.com/LQR471814/thunderbird-vim) -  vim-like hotkeys for thunderbird.
 - [midi-recorder-daemon](https://github.com/LQR471814/midi-recorder-daemon) - an application that automatically records and saves midi in the background. useful if you spontaneously improvise often.
 - [web-media-stream](https://github.com/LQR471814/web-media-stream) - a website that allows you to share video/audio over the network via web-rtc.